Trondheim toll scheme: Project size

 The toll ring was not juridically considered a road pricing scheme, since the income from the tolls goes to road infrastructure.
 To be considered a road pricing in accordance to Norwegian law, the scheme must be organised such as to charge most when the congestion is largest, i.e. in rush hour.
 Secondly, a road pricing scheme cannot primarily finance road investments, but must go either to public transport subsidies or to infrastructure for public transport and pedestrians and bicycles.

 The system was initially introduced to fund the building of new ring roads so that the heaviest traffic would not have to pass through the city centre.
 Part of the reason for this traffic is due to Trondheim Port being located on an artificial island only accessible via the city centre and Trondheim has yet to move its port out of the city centre, like the London Docklands and Fjordbyen in Oslo.
 There are ongoing discussions on whether the port should be moved from its current location.
-The lack of a bypass outside the residential areas, along with less than optimal railroad capacity, contributes heavily to road congestion through the municipality.
+The lack of a bypass outside the residential areas, along with less than optimal railroad capacity, contributes heavily to road congestion through Trondheim Municipality.